AM-694

 AM-694 (1-(5-fluoropentyl)-3-(2-iodobenzoyl)indole) is a designer drug that acts as a potent and selective agonist for the cannabinoid receptor CB1.
 It is used in scientific research for mapping the distribution of CB1 receptors.

 Pharmacology

 AM-694 is an agonist for cannabinoid receptors.
 It has a Ki of 0.08 nM at CB1 and 18 times selectivity over CB2 with a Ki of 1.44 nM.
 It is unclear what is responsible for this unusually high CB1 binding affinity, but it makes the 18F radiolabelled derivative of AM-694 useful for mapping the distribution of CB1 receptors in the body.

 Metabolism

 Pathways of metabolism include hydrolytic defluorination, carboxylation, and monohydroxylation of the N-alkyl chain.

+Legal status

+Finland

+AM-694 is scheduled in the "government decree on psychoactive substances banned from the consumer market".